TheBlackArroVV/StackOverFloVV/README.md

 * Database initialization
 You need to create your own config/database.yml or copy sample(config/database.yml.sample) default db for development is sqlite3
+You can also use seeds for creating fake information with Faker

 * How to run the test suite
 Just type "rspec" in folder with project